szewdev/FullStackDotNetCoreAngularApp.Backend/README.md

 1. Clone the repository to your local environment.
 2. Open Backend.sln in your chosen IDE.
 3. Update the `appsettings.json` file in the Backend.API project to suit your environment.
-4. Run the database migrations using `dotnet ef database update`.
+4. Run the database migrations using `dotnet ef database update --project Backend.Infrastructure --startup-project Backend.Api`.

 ### Running